-But watching TV may not help your TOEFL scores, specifically.
+But watching TV may not necessarily help your TOEFL scores.
 Well, it will help some, of course—any practice is good practice!
 But it won’t help to prepare you for the particularly difficult parts of the TOEFL.
 In other words, English movies and TV are very difficult, and the TOEFL is difficult, but they’re difficult in different ways.
+Let us explain why.

 What Makes TOEFL Listening Difficult?

 The TOEFL listening section can be difficult even for a native speaker.
 I’m not trying to scare you if you’re new to the TOEFL; I just want to clarify what, exactly, you should be practising.
 After all, watching a movie isn’t difficult for a native speaker—it’s one of the easiest, most comfortable things!
-So it’s important to consider what exactly is different about the TOEFL, and how you should prepare for it.
+So it’s important to consider what exactly is different about the TOEFL, and what will help you prepare for it.